 The Vidjil web application is made for the visualization, inspection and analysis of clones and their tracking along the time in a MRD setup or in a immunological study.
 The application can visualize data processed by the Vidjil algorithm or by other V(D)J analysis pipelines.
 It enables to explore further clusterings proposed by the software and/or done manually done by the user.

-The web application can be linked to a patient and sample database.
-With authentication, the clinicians are able to upload .fasta/.fastq/.gz file, manage and process their runs directly from the web application.
+The web application can be linked to a patient/experiment and sample database.
+After authentication, the clinicians or researchers upload .fasta/.fastq/.gz files, manage and process their runs directly from the web application.
 They can save their analysis and generate reports for the patient record.
-The server with the patient database can be installed in any hospital or computer centre.
-A public test server is also available since October 2014.
+The server with the sample database can be installed in any hospital or computer center.
+A public web server is also available since October 2014.
 More than 20 labs in Europe and in the world regularly use Vidjil through the web application.
 In 18 months, the public server analyzed more than 5,000,000 sequences from 5,000 RepSeq samples.

 Strong attention to users and stability.
 High-quality development process, with systemating testing and continous integration.